stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

 It was very much like, "Well, who would do this?
 Who would build worlds?
-Okay, it's Magrathea." _(crosstalk)_ Douglas Adams has done it.
+Okay, it's Magrathea."
+Douglas Adams has done it.
 Yeah.
 Let's nick it.

 #### BEN

-_(crosstalk)_ Oh, yeah, Doug-- Douglas Adams has already done this idea, let's nick it.
+_(crosstalk)_ Oh, yeah, Douglas Adams has already done this idea, let's nick it.

 #### TIM

-Uh, yeah, and like, there is definitely a Douglas Adams-y stuff in there but I think there's a nice mix of, like Douglas Adams-- A lot of it was sort of, kind of a bit Lovecraft-y in the terms of, like, unknowable big forces that don't care about you but might still get you killed.
+Yeah, and like, there is definitely a Douglas Adams-y stuff in there but I think there's a nice mix of, like Douglas Adams-- A lot of it was sort of, kind of a bit Lovecraft-y in the terms of, like, unknowable big forces that don't care about you but might still get you killed.

 #### BEN